dbf256/teamcity-password-reset-plugin/README.md

 ## Troubleshooting
 The most common error is invalid SMTP configuration.
 Check teamcity-server.log for details.

-If log files contains timeout exception it is possible that you need to enable tls connection.
+If log file contains timeout exceptions it is possible that you need to enable tls or ssl connection.